Banknotes of the New Zealand dollar

 New Zealand dollar banknotes are the banknotes in circulation in New Zealand, the Cook Islands, Tokelau, Niue and the Pitcairn Islands, denominated in the New Zealand dollar (symbol: $; ISO 4217 currency code NZD, also abbreviated NZ$).
 They are issued by the Reserve Bank of New Zealand and since 1999 have been made of polymer.

 History

 Before 1934, a number of trading banks issued their own banknotes in New Zealand and were not obligated to accept each other's banknotes.
-By the 1920s there was a general desire to have a single national currency.
+By the 1920s there was a general desire to have a single, uniform national currency.
 Accordingly, the Reserve Bank was established in 1934 as the sole authority for issuing New Zealand's national banknotes, while the New Zealand Treasury had responsibility for issuing new coins.
-New Zealand was the last British dominion to establish a national currency.
+New Zealand was the last Dominion to establish a national currency.

 The Reserve Bank has released seven different issues of New Zealand bank notes; two issues took place when the New Zealand pound was the national currency, and the remaining five issues have taken place since New Zealand switched to decimal currency in 1967.